When Innovation Meets Regulation

 Media queries should be directed to the NAIC Communications Division at 816-783-8909 or email@example.com

 Issue: The very nature of the business of insurance is transforming, driven by technological advancements and socio-economic trends.
 Emerging technologies—like big data , the Internet of Things (IoT), mobile technology, artificial intelligence (AI), wearable devices and blockchain —are revolutionizing the insurance industry and changing consumer expectations and preferences.
-Moreover, consumer habits are evolving rapidly.
+Consumer habits are also evolving rapidly.
 According to the U.S. Census Bureau, millennials (ages 18-34) now outnumber baby boomers (ages 51-69) as the largest living generation.
 The millennials are well versed in new technologies and looking to take a more hands-on approach when it comes to managing their finances and purchasing insurance products.

-The term "InsurTech” can be described as the innovative use of technology in insurance.
+Background: While there is no standard definition of the term "InsurTech," it can be described as the innovative use of technology in insurance.
 InsurTech is a subset of "FinTech," or financial technology.
 FinTech has transformed the banking world (e.g., Square, one of the most recognized FinTechs, offers mobile payments with innovative smartphone card swiper technology) and now InsurTech is beginning to alter the business models and competitive landscape of the insurance industry.

 Changing social and technological trends have created an opportunity for tech-savvy entrepreneurs.
-An increasing number of insurance startups, or InsurTechs, are leveraging new technology to address existing insurance challenges and opportunities.
+An increasing number of InsurTechs are leveraging new technology to address existing insurance challenges and opportunities.
 InsurTech activity has increased significantly over the last few years and continues to attract significant attention.
-Oxbow Partners estimates there are currently more than 1,500 InsurTech startups.
-According to CB Insights, total funding to insurance startups in 2016 hit $1.69 billion, the second consecutive year investment dollars topped $1 billion.
+Deloitte estimates there are currently more than 1,500 InsurTech startups worldwide.

 InsurTech innovation is occurring across the entire insurance value chain—from distribution and marketing, product design, underwriting, claims management and balance sheet management and across all lines of insurance—property and casualty, life and health.
 Distribution is the area of highest focus.
-InsurTechs are reaching new customers through new distribution mediums—addressing generational shifts in the way people communicate, access information and make decisions—while not disturbing traditional channels.
+InsurTech startups are reaching new customers through new distribution mediums—addressing generational shifts in the way people communicate, access information and make decisions—while not disturbing traditional channels.
 For example, according to a Gallup poll , millennials are more than likely to purchase policies online instead of through an agent.

 InsurTechs are catering to these preferences by providing user-friendly platforms.
-For example, InsurTech startup Trov allows a consumer to insure their personal belongings using an app.
+For example, InsurTech startup Trōv allows a consumer to insure their personal belongings using an app.
 Coverage can be swiped "on" or "off" if a consumer wants coverage or not.
 Some InsurTechs combine digital ease with the human touch, often using technology such as AI, machine-learning and robotics.
-Other InsurTechs are using wearables and monitors to provide usage-based products integrated with customers' lives in a way not usually associated with insurance.
+Other InsurTechs are using wearable devices to provide usage-based products integrated with customers' lives in a way not usually associated with insurance.